Protect your WordPress REST API with OAuth 2 using Auth0

 - The permissions consented to in the

-Now our job during authorization becomes a bit more clear:
+Our job during authorization is now a bit more clear:

 - Use the

-subclaim value to find an associated WordPress user
+subclaim value to find an existing WordPress user

 - Make sure the permissions required for the API call appear in the